 Add about 2 tablespoons of water to create the steam.
 Cook the broccoli until they are tender but retain its crispness; about 1-2 minutes.
 Add more water if needed.

-You can serve this beef and broccoli stir-fry over rice or noodles.
-I chose rice because it is a staple in my household.
+Serve this beef and broccoli stir-fry over rice or noodles—I went with rice since it’s a staple in my home.

-A great meal doesn’t have to be so labor intensive, right?
-The handy-dandy printable recipe is below.
+Who says a great meal has to be labor-intensive?
+The printable recipe is below—enjoy!

 Ingredients